 Demand Response (DR) programs are designed to encourage customers to reduce their energy consumption in response to changes in the electricity price over time, or to triggers from system conditions or economics (e.g., a spike in electricity price).
 Often, behavioral demand response programs implement pricing structures where the cost of electricity is higher when there is higher customer demand.
 Load management programs can vary in implementation.
 Some might offer incentives to customers for turning off appliances whereas others might have customers agree to installing automated load control systems in their home.
+An example of utility controlled customer equipment would be programmable smart thermostats that allow the utility to adjust the household temperature, or a control that cycles the air conditioner off for brief periods during demand events.
+An example of utility signaled customer equipment would be Smart Level 2 Residential EV chargers with time-of-use (TOU) rate and a submeter on the charger.
+The charger would suggest to the customer that they would save money if they charged at a different time.
+Any smart home technology that has a programmable system with a mobile app that the utility can control and communicate with their customers would be considered as utility controlled and signaled customer equipment.

 For each demand response program that your utility implements, please describe and/or attach supporting materials, examples, or documentation of your financial incentives/rebates.
+If your joint action agency provides financial incentives/rebates for your utility, please describe and/or attach supporting materials or documentation on how your utility implements them.

-If the question does not apply to your utility, please describe and/or attach supporting materials, examples, or documentation of why it does not apply to your utility.
+If a study is conducted, and the Demand Response program does not fit your system, please describe and/or attach supporting materials or executive summary of the study results.